 Parenting can be hard, but parenting through divorce is harder.
 Whilst we grapple with our own emotions we must ensure our children have the knowledge and understanding they need.
-Thank goodness for wonderful range of children’s books that deal with divorce and separation.
+Thank goodness for a wonderful range of children’s books that deal with divorce and separation.

 Whether it’s a colourful picture book or a sensitively-targeted chapter book, they are an extremely powerful resource no single parent should underestimate.

 You don’t have to look far to find some real game-changers.

 Many are written by children psychologists or formed from years of research.
 Hidden within the words or illustrated pages are thoughtfully targeted messages that provide advice, understanding and coping mechanisms.
 They are straight-forward, honest, comforting and stigma-free.

 Furthermore, divorce books can ease the sense of isolation your child may feel as they relate to fictional characters dealing with experiences similar to their own.

 1. Was it the chocolate pudding?
 (Age 2-6)

 This story deals with the confusion that children can feel as the result of a divorce.
 Two brothers make a mess with some chocolate pudding and believe it to be the reason their parents have separated.
 The mother explains this is not the case.
 She also covers age-appropriate explanations of other potentially bewildering issues such as joint custody and single parent homes.